tanmayBeginsJourney/map-navigator/.taskmaster/docs/chat-progress-log.md

 This file tracks progress across development chat sessions for easy reference and git commit generation.

+**📁 File Size Management:** As the project grows, this file will become quite large (100-150 lines per task × 39 tasks ≈ 4000+ lines).
+For frontend tasks (Tasks 9-39), consider using the new `.taskmaster/docs/frontend-progress-log.md` for dedicated frontend tracking.

 ---

 ## Chat 0: Project Setup & Planning (Pre-Development)